alantech/marsha/how-to/jupyter-notebook.md

 ![Alt text](assets/jupyter-notebook/openai-key.png)

 - Create the `.mrsh` file with the desired definition.
-In this case we show how can be defined inline and then saved into a file.
+In this case, we show how can be defined inline and then saved into a file.

 ![Alt text](assets/jupyter-notebook/marsha-file.png)